Kambili/Kambili.github.io/pages/about-my-mentor.md

     Whether you are looking for innovative solutions to complex infrastructure challenges, seeking to partner on groundbreaking research,   or interested in mentorship programs that promote diversity in STEM, I’m always open to connecting and exploring synergies.

 faculty_mentor:
-  name: Dr. Elijah Freeman
+  name: Dr. Oluwafemi Ifesanmi
-  title: Professor Emeritus, Tuskegee University
+  title: Graduate Research Assistant, Morgan State University
   image: /assets/images/oluwa.jpg
   website: http://www.linkedin.com/in/oluwafemi-ifesanmi/
   bio: |